Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

     text: |

       ### Dismissing the modal
-      Modals retain focus until dismissed or a certain action has been taken.
+      Modals retain focus, including keyboard focus, until a certain action has been taken.
 Provide a visible and focusable way to close the modal.

       Here are two different approaches: